sebastian-stubenvoll/muwi-uhh-typst-template/README.md

 # MuWi UHH typst template
 This repository comtains a typst template adhering to the styleguide of the Musicology faculty at the University of Hamburg.
 It is noteworthy that typst does linespacing differently than LaTeX or Word.

 ⚠️ This template may be out of date!
-The current version is [this](https://www.kulturwissenschaften.uni-hamburg.de/sm/studium/dokumente/richtlinien-abschluss-und-hausarbeiten.pdf) one ⚠️
+The current version is from February 2026 ⚠️

 ## Example usage